Hardware Connection Guide

 http://cableguy.com/shop/mall.php?cat=005004003&query=view&no=39206

 If the USB port is not enough, you can also use a USB hub.
-It is recommended that you select a USB hub that has a separate power supply.
+It is recommended that you select a USB hub that has its own power supply(often labeled as “powered”) separately.

 http://www.enuri.com/detail.jsp?modelno=10534644&cate=&IsDeliverySum=N

 You may need a USB extension cable if the distance between the computer and the device is too far.
-If the distance is less than 10 meters, there is no worry that the signal will be weak.
+If the distance is less than 10 meters, there is no worry that the signal will be weak so that you can buy a cheaper one.
 In addition, it is recommended to use products that are shielded from electromagnetic waves.

 http://cableguy.com/shop/mall.php?cat=025011002&query=view&no=541